dalcorso/thermo_pw/thermo_pw_help.md

 * Correct as in the commit of 04/03/2022 if you have problem with magnetic systems.
 * Problems with spin-orbit.
-Correct the routine PW/src/v_of_rho.f90 adding the instruction v(:,:)=0.0_DP after line 208 and 476 and recompile.
+Correct the routine PW/src/v_of_rho.f90 adding the instruction v(:,:)=0.0_DP after line 208 and after line 476 and recompile.

 **Patches for thermo_pw.1.6.0**:
 <br>